shaniber/pathfinder_characters/Lighthouse Kid.md

 	Empower Spell
 		All variable, numeric effects of an empowered spell are increased by half including bonuses to those dice rolls.
 Saving throws and opposed rolls are not affected, nor are spells without random variables.
 An empowered spell uses up a spell slot two levels higher than the spell's actual level.

+	Eschew Materials
+		You can cast any spell with a material component costing 1 gp or less without needing that component.
+The casting of the spell still provokes attacks of opportunity as normal.
+If the spell requires a material component that costs more than 1 gp, you must have the material component on hand to cast the spell, as normal.

 	Improved Initiative
 		You get a +4 bonus on initiative checks.